cesarm1987/cesarm1987/README.md

-Hello there,
+Dear Customer,

-Portuguese Network Engineer and Salesforce Developer.
-I am passionate about technologies and have more than 8 years of IT experience, mainly in basic programming and networking.
-I helped classmates and students with homework related to CCNA, programming in Apex, Bash, Java and Python.
-A team leader always working with my peers to accomplish projects and goals together.
+Passionate Network Design Engineer, Linux and Salesforce Administrator.
+I am eager to learn about technologies and have more than 8 years of IT experience, mainly in basic programming and networking.
+Furthermore, I helped classmates and students with homework related to CCNA, programming in Apex, Bash, Java and Python.
+A team leader, always working with my peers to accomplish projects and goals together.

-#VeloCloud #Meraki #VMware #SD-WAN #Fortinet

 During the last 2 years, I helped out students from Costa Rican Universities to implement networks, mainly for college projects.
-In addition to that, I gave them private lessons to pass the CCNA module exams.
+In addition to that, I gave them tutoring lessons to pass the CCNA module exams.

-#CCNA #network #success #career #NetworkDesigner

 #### Where to find me